Probable-Futures/docs/index.md

 nav_order: 1
 ---

-# Probable Futures Developer Documentation
+# Probable Futures Open Data Documentation
 Welcome!
-These docs describe how to use the Probable Futures developer resources which include the Probable Futures maps, tilesets, API, raw data, and more.
+This documentation describes how to access and use Probable Futures data and developer resources which include the Probable Futures maps, tilesets, API, raw data, and more.

 ## Prerequisite